amindid/inception/README.md

 10. VOLUME: syntax(VOLUME path); This command creates a mount point with the specified name and marks it as externally mounted.

 for more explanation about how CMD and ENTRYPOINT works and the differences between them, go to "https://devtron.ai/blog/cmd-and-entrypoint-differences/" .

+- what is NGINX ?

+NGINX is a popular open-source web server software known for its hogh performance, stability, and scalability. it's often used as a front-end web server or proxy server, sitting between clients and backend application servers.
+NGINX is commonly used to improve the performance and reliability of websites and web applications by efficiently distributing incoming web traffic and handling requests in an optimized manner.

+- what is openssl ?

+OpenSSL is a widely-used open-source toolkit implementing the Secure Sockets Layer (SSL) and Transport Layer Security (TLS) protocols, along with general-purpose cryptography functions.
+It provides libraries and command-line tools for secure communication over computer networks. it provides libraries and APIs for developers to integrate SSL/TLS functionality into their applications.
+This enables secure communication channels for protocols like HTTPS, FTPS, SMTPS, and many others.

+- what is TLS protocol ?

+TLS is a cryptographic protocol designed to provide secure communication over a computer network.
+It ensures privacy, data integrity, and authentication between communicating applications.
+TLS is the successor to the older Secure Sockets Layer (SSL) protocol.

+ssl is part of the TLS protocol and it have 2 main goals, first is encrypting the connection and the second is validating trust between the client and the server.